BenSFGamer/B.I.O.S./README.md

 •Can cross-correlate information gathered

 •Autonomous and semi-autonomous capability.
-Can be used manually as an assistive tool while the user (or biographer) is putting togertherr or producing a biography.
+Can be used manually as an assistive tool during the biographical research, compilation, and narrative assembly process, on the the user's or biographer's part.

 Self-recursive and self-improving